Skip to content

 SkySQL provides HA using semi-synchronous replicas.
 Unlike hyperscalers these replicas are not standy DB servers but actively used for Reads.
 When the primary crashes our intelligent proxy allows us to failover near instantly to an alternate replica.
 Or, failback when the original primary recovers.
 Ensuring data consistency even when replicas have a replication lag through “causal reads”, or transaction replay.

-Use 'Replicated Topoplogy' for HA
+Use 'Replicated Topology' for HA

 For HA and Load balancing client requests there is no configuration required.
 Just launch a replicated topology DB service.
-SkySQL automatically starts a intelligent proxy that does all the heavy lifting.
+SkySQL automatically starts an intelligent proxy that does all the heavy lifting.
 Detecting failures and replaying transactions, awareness of who the primary is at all times, balancing load and much more.

 You should be aware of the causal_reads configuration as outlined below.
 The sections below provide a more detailed description of how SkySQL delivers on HA and scaling across replicas.